StefanGlova/blog_rest_api_project/README.md

 2. instal Flask and other dependances from requirements.txt
 3. run flask on your local host

+## Swagger documentation
-## to see swagger documentation with all API details and funcationality, please access "Documentation" tab on running app
+to see swagger documentation with all API details and funcationality, please access "Documentation" tab on running app